Christianofoegbunam/clarity-spend-tracker/README.md

 - Spending categories for better organization and analysis
 - Enhanced reporting capabilities with category-based tracking
 - Date range filtering for spending records
+- Paginated access to spending records for efficient data retrieval

 ## Purpose